RCAF Station Gimli

 RCAF Station Gimli was an air station of the Royal Canadian Air Force (RCAF) located near Gimli, Manitoba, Canada.

 World War II (1943–1945)

-On September 6, 1943, the British Commonwealth Air Training Plan established No. 18 Service Flying Training School (No. 18 SFTS) to train aircrew for Second World War operations using the Avro Anson.
+On September 6, 1943, the British Commonwealth Air Training Plan established the No. 18 Service Flying Training School (No. 18 SFTS) to train aircrew for Second World War operations using the Avro Anson.
 No. 18 SFTS ceased operation on May 30, 1945.